 - If an API allows you to make withdrawals, you’ll likely want to ensure withdrawals are turned off (this avoids the bot withdrawing from your account; then the worst it can do is make bad trades).
 Only very specific types of traders will need their bot to withdraw any funds from their account.

 - You need to have the bot running for it to trade, so your computer needs to be on and running, or you need another solution such as a cloud-based server.
-Since this is true, services like Cryptohopper [for example] are a little more newbie friendly as they host the bot for you.
+Since this is true, services like Cryptohopper [for example] are a little more newbie friendly as they host the bot for you and thus you don’t need to keep your computer on.
 As a trade-off, you can’t customize a bot Cryptohopper the way you can something like Gekko (an open source customizable bot with its own limitations and hurdles).